Obstructed defecation: Pathophysiology

-One review stated that the most common causes of disruption to the defecation cycle are associated with pregnancy and childbirth, gynaecological descent or neurogenic disturbances of the brain-bowel axis.
-Patients with obstructed defecation appear to have impaired pelvic floor function.
+A significant pathophysiological factor in obstructed defecation is dysfunction of anorectal and colon motility, and impaired pelvic floor function.
+One review stated that the most common causes of disruption to the defecation cycle are associated with pregnancy and childbirth, gynaecological descent, or neurogenic disturbances of the brain-bowel axis.
+The pathophysiologic mechanisms are thought to be different in obstructed defecation compared with slow transit constipation.